General Conditions of Carriage

 - Your ticket is valid only for the transportation shown on it from the place of departure through any agreed stopping places to the final place of destination.
 The fare you have paid is based on our tariff for the transportation shown on your ticket and forms part of your contract with us.

-- Your ticket is no longer valid if you do not use all the coupons in the sequence provided in the ticket.
+- Your ticket is no longer valid if you do not use all the flights in the sequence provided in your ticket.
 Where you change your travel without our agreement and the price for the resulting transportation you intend to undertake is greater than the price originally paid, you will be requested to pay the difference in price.
 Failure to pay the price applicable to your revised transportation will result in refusal of carriage.

 - If you want to change all or part of your transportation, you must contact us beforehand.
 We will work out the revised fare for your changed transportation.
 You will have the option of either accepting the revised fare or maintaining your original transportation.
+A fee to change your reservation may be applicable.

 - If you need to change any aspect of your transportation because of events beyond your control, you must contact us as soon as possible.
 We will use reasonable efforts to transport you to your next stopover or final destination, without recalculating the fare.